Eth 2.0 Economics

 - This risk is similar to the risk of getting Ether stolen from a wallet due to a hacked laptop or smartphone.
 With decentralized autonomy comes responsibility.

 A very important factor in determining if staking ETH is worth it is comparing the net reward versus competition.
-We should assume that stakers do not necessarily care about securing the Ethereum network but rather they are motivated by profit.
-There are many different categories of competition to consider:

 Decentralized finance applications such as Compound Finance, Dharma and Maker.
 These applications offer ways for users to lock up ETH and gain a reward (interest).
 Trying to understand what these offerings are or will be is something that should be considered.